-A. Prohibition of Supervision: A faculty member is prohibited from having supervisory responsibility over a student with whom he or she is currently having a romantic and/or sexual relationship.
-A faculty member may be prohibited from having supervisory responsibility over a student with whom he or she has had a romantic and/or sexual relationship in the past.
+A. Prohibition of Supervision: A faculty member is prohibited from having supervisory responsibility over a student with whom he/she/they are currently having a romantic and/or sexual relationship.
+A faculty member may be prohibited from having supervisory responsibility over a student with whom he/she/they have had a romantic and/or sexual relationship in the past.

-B. Faculty-Student Relationships Requiring Disclosure and Conflict Resolution: Disclosure Requirement: If a faculty member has supervisory responsibility for a student with whom he or she is having or has had a romantic and/or sexual relationship, the faculty member must disclose the relationship to his or her academic administrator (in most cases, the department chair) or to an appropriate administrator at a higher level (e.g., an associate dean, dean, or director).
+B. Faculty-Student Relationships Requiring Disclosure and Conflict Resolution: Disclosure Requirement: If a faculty member has supervisory responsibility for a student with whom he/she/they are having or has had a romantic and/or sexual relationship, the faculty member must disclose the relationship to his/her/their academic administrator (in most cases, the Department Chair) or to an appropriate administrator at a higher level (e.g., an Associate Dean, Dean, or Director).

-Development and Approval of a Conflict Resolution Plan (hereafter referred to as the "plan"): A written plan to resolve the conflict of interest should be developed by the faculty member, the academic administrator (in most cases, the department chair), and the head of the academic unit (e.g., dean, director, or equivalent).
+Development and Approval of a Conflict Resolution Plan (hereafter referred to as the "plan"): A written plan to resolve the conflict of interest should be developed by the faculty member, the academic administrator (in most cases, the Department Chair), and the head of the academic unit (e.g., Dean, Director, or equivalent).
 In most cases, the gist of the plan will be to remove the faculty member's responsibility for supervising the student and to make alternative arrangements.
 The plan must address the need to preserve and maintain the student's immediate and long-term educational opportunities, ability to meet program requirements, and career progression.
 For these reasons, the student must find the plan to be acceptable.

 At any time, the student, the faculty member, the academic administrator, and/or the head of the academic unit may consult with the appropriate Human Resources office.
-Final approval of the plan is the responsibility of the head of the academic unit (e.g., the dean, director, or equivalent).
+Final approval of the plan is the responsibility of the head of the academic unit (e.g., the Dean, Director, or equivalent).

 Determination of Plan Acceptability: Making alternative arrangements for the faculty member's supervisory responsibility may have a negative impact on other students, other faculty members, administrators, and the University.
-Therefore, the academic administrator and the head of the academic unit (e.g., the dean, director, or equivalent) have the authority to decide that no acceptable resolution to the conflict can be found.
+Therefore, the academic administrator and the head of the academic unit (e.g., the Dean, Director, or equivalent) have the authority to decide that no acceptable resolution to the conflict can be found.